SoftUni-Internal/interactive-content/EN/00-Encapsulation/02-Access-Modifiers.md

 With the **private access** modifier an object can hide it is data from the rest of the objects in our program.

-We choose to make a **field or method** private when we want to presrve the interal logic of our object, so nobody can mess it up:
+We choose to make a **field or method** private when we want to preserve the interal logic of our object, so nobody can mess it up:

 ```java
 class Person {